 It aims to help Ukraine meet urgent funding needs that have arisen due to the war.
 The first tranche of $2.7 billion was allocated in early April, and Ukraine received the second, worth $890 million, in July.

-Tranches should be provided based on the results of program reviews, which relate to whether the Ukrainian side has fulfilled the so-called “structural beacons,” that is, obligations undertaken within the framework of cooperation with the IMF.
+Tranches should be provided based on the results of program reviews, which relate to whether the Ukrainian side has fulfilled the so-called “structural beacons,” that is, the obligations undertaken within the framework of cooperation with the IMF.

 Among them, for example, was the adoption of laws on the resumption of scheduled tax audits and limiting rates on microloans.
 Let us note that the Ministry of Finance in October expected that the second revision of the program would take place in November.